Retinal Detachment is a separation of the light-sensitive membrane in the back of the eye (the retina) from its supporting layers.

 Treatment for Retinal Detachment

-Most patients with a Retinal Detachment will require surgery, either immediately or after a short period of time.
+Most patients with a Retinal Detachment will require surgery, either immediately or after a short period.
 (However, surgery may not be needed if you do not have symptoms or have had the detachment for a while.)

 Types of Retinal surgery include: